-DecisionWise uses Personal Data that it collects directly from its Customers indirectly in its role as a service provider for the following business purposes, without limitation: (1) to gather and process survey feedback from its Customers’ employees, and complying with its contractual obligations related thereto (including managing transactions, reporting, invoices, renewals, and other operations related to providing services to a Customer); (2) satisfying governmental reporting, tax, and other requirements (e.g., import/export); (3) storing and processing data, including Personal Data, in computer databases and servers located in the United States; (4) verifying identity (e.g., for online access to accounts); (5) as requested by the Customer; (6) for other business-related purposes permitted or required under applicable local law and regulation; and (7) as otherwise required by law.
+DecisionWise uses Personal Data that it collects directly from Data Subjects and Employers in its role as a service provider for the following business purposes, without limitation: (1) to gather and process survey feedback from Respondents (including managing transactions, reporting, invoices, renewals, and other operations related to providing services to a Customer); (2) satisfying governmental reporting, tax, and other requirements (e.g., import/export); (3) storing and processing data, including Personal Data, in computer databases and servers located in the United States; (4) verifying identity (e.g., for online access to accounts); (5) as requested by the Data Subject; and (6) as otherwise required by law.